-The date and time of the make-up examination will be set by the instructor, who will communicate the date to the student.
+The date, time, and format of the make-up examination will be set by the instructor, who will communicate this to the student.

-If a student is unable to meet the scheduled make-up as agreed, then the student is responsible for obtaining new accommodations from Academic Counselling, and seeking a new make-up date with the instructor within a reasonable time frame.
+If a student is unable to meet the scheduled make-up as agreed, then the student is responsible for obtaining new accommodations from Academic Counselling and seeking a new make-up date with the instructor within a reasonable time frame.